hands-on-cloud/hands-on.cloud/hugo/content/Terraform recipe - Managing AWS VPC - Creating Private Subnets/index.md

 In this article, we’ll add to our VPC a couple of Private Subnets:

-* Fully isolated Private Subnet
+* Fully isolated Private Subnet.
-* NAT-ed Private Subnet
+* NAT-ed Private Subnet.

 You may find a complete example for `.tf` file in my [GitHub repo](https://github.com/andreivmaksimov/terraform-recipe-managing-aws-vpc-creating-private-subnets).

-## VPC with the public subnet
+## VPC with the public subnet.

 Here’s a complete example from the previous article: